 - In consideration of being allowed to participate in the intramural program sponsored by the division of campus recreation at drew university, i do hereby release and agree forever to hold harmless and indemnify drew university and all its trustees, officers, agents, employees, and assignees from and against any and all responsibility, liability, obligations, claims, demands, and causes of action for negligence or negligent acts, for personal injury or death, property damage, or any other loss sustained through my participation in these activities.
 The terms hereof shall serve as a release of liability by my heirs, executors, administrators, and all members of my family.

-- Prior to signing this document, I have acknowledged that I have had adequate opportunity to read and understand it, and to ask questions about it.
+- I have acknowledged that I have had adequate opportunity to read and understand this disclaimer, and to ask questions about it.
 All questions I have had have been answered to my satisfaction.